wp-plugins/advanced-ajax-page-loader/readme.txt

 == Upgrade Notice ==

+= 2.5.13 =
+if you have 2.5.12 - no immediate need to update as this is only a tag update for latest wordpress.

 = 2.5.12 =
 Very small - minor fixes, upgrading would be nice :) So would a donation?